ugr-sail/sinergym/README.md

   <img src="images/logo.png" width=40%><br><br>
 </div>

+**Welcome to energym!**

+This is a project based on Zhiang Zhang and Khee Poh Lam (Gym-Eplus)[https://github.com/zhangzhizza/Gym-Eplus]

-OpenAI Gym environment for wrapping simulation engines for building control.
+The goal of this project is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using deep reinforcement learning.

-Currently only EnergyPlus is supported, but the package should be agnostic of the engine.
-Additionally, we will include several buildings and weather settings for testing and creating benchmarking environments.
+Currently only a simple demo environment is included, but we are planning to include some of the following functionalities:

+  - **Benchmark environments**.
+Similarly to Atari or Mujoco environments for RL community, we are designing a set of environments for benchmarking and testing deep RL algorithms.
+These environments may include different buildings, weathers or action spaces.
+  - **Develop different experimental settings**.
+We aim to provide a package that allows to modify experimental settings in an easy manner.
+For example several reward functions or observation variables may be defined.
+  - **Include different simulation engines**.
+Communication between Python and Energy Plus is established using BCVTB.
+Since this tool allows for interacting with several simulation engines, more of them (e.g. Modelica) could be included in the backend while maintaining the Gym API.
+  - Many more!

+_This is a work in progress project.
+Stay tuned for upcoming releases._

 ## Installation process